 Family structure in the United States is changing.
-The number of couples divorcing, remarrying, and cohabitation (living together, but not marrying) is growing, and the result is an increasing number of families that no longer fit the “traditional” mold.
+The number of couples divorcing, remarrying, and cohabitating (living together, but not marrying) is growing, and the result is an increasing number of families that no longer fit the “traditional” mold.
 Today, one out of six kids lives in a blended family.
 Blended families have become so common that they’re even celebrated with their own holiday: Stepfamily Day.

 Yet adjusting to life as a newly blended family can be challenging.
 To make your blended family work, it helps to prepare your children as much as possible for the upcoming changes, and to recognize and plan for dealing with potential issues that commonly occur in blended families.